-Directed (known) reproductive donors using the Andrology Sperm Banking Program must follow FDA requirements to prevent the transmission of relevant communicable disease agents.
+Directed (known) reproductive donors using the University Andrology Sperm Banking Program must follow FDA requirements to prevent the transmission of relevant communicable disease agents.

-The Andrology Lab is responsible for the processing, storage and distribution of semen from directed donors.
+The UIC Andrology Lab is responsible for the processing, storage and distribution of semen from directed donors.
 Testing and screening are the responsibility of the donor/recipient.

 The donor/recipient must consult with a physician to determine donor eligibility by reviewing the donor's relevant medical records for risk factors for, and clinical evidence of, relevant communicable disease agents and diseases.